 If you are like me, you are down to the wire with the gift giving.
 I burnt myself out on baking these past few years, no pun intended, so I have been avoiding the kitchen this year.
-The hubby got into the Holiday Spirit a few years ago when I suggested a gifting infused booze to our friends.
-Now this was something he could totally get excited about.
-And I didn’t have a sink full of dishes to clean up afterwards!
+I decided to try something different a few years ago and started gifting infused booze to my friends.

 To start, you need a good base: a good rum.
 This can run the whole spectrum of choices.
-Since we were bottling a lot of rum, we chose a simple plain Bacardi rum in the giant size from Costco.
+Since I was bottling a lot of rum, I chose a simple plain Bacardi rum in the giant size from Costco.
 Again, the rum you choose is up to you.

 For spice flavorings, you can choose from the following: